Voivodic/Simulation_Toolkit/README.md

 -Stacking.c: This code makes the stack of the profiles compute above for a given binning;

--PowerSpectrum.c: This code compute the cross and auto power spectra for the halos, voids, and matter.
+-PowerSpectrum.c: This code computes the cross and auto power spectra for the halos, voids, and matter.

 The complete list of input options for each code is given by the code when started without any input.